newtl/WallWallet/README.md

 # Windows setup.exe

-- You can also Dowload a Setup.exe here: https://github.com/newtl/WallWallet/releases
+- Dowload the Setup.exe here: https://github.com/newtl/WallWallet/releases

   - click you trought the setup and open your wallet with the ```StartLitecoinZ.bat```